 Atbara House Forest Discovery Centre (House No.5) in the background.

-The Botanic Gardens is another go-to spot for a picnic, which means finding a quieter spot can be tough.
+The Botanic Gardens is another go-to picnic spot in Singapore, which means finding a quieter spot can be tough.
 But just a hike on the nearby Mingxin Foundation Rambler’s Ridge Trail will bring you to an open field that’s lesser known to the weekend crowds.

 Be prepared for an uphill walk, but you’ll know you’ve reached the picnic spot once you see the clearing at the Forest Discovery Centre.
-We recommend the lawn beside the colonial bungalow (House No.5) for a picturesque picnic that’s totally IG-worthy.
+We recommend the lawn beside the colonial bungalow (Gallop House No.5) for a picturesque picnic that’s totally IG-worthy.

 Getting to the start point: Head to The Gallop Extension from Botanic Gardens MRT station exit A, and follow the signs to the trail.